FAST & FREE 📦 2-DAY SHIPPING!*

 Fabric Is Your First Line of Defense

+Cotton is consistently the top recommendation from doctors.
 Synthetic fabrics like nylon or polyester tend to trap heat and moisture against your skin.
-This can create a damp environment perfect for irritation and chafing, especially if you’re active.

 Why a Proper Fit Matters

-Next up is fit.
-Underwear that’s too tight is asking for trouble.
+Underwear that's too tight is asking for trouble.
 It can dig into your skin, creating friction and pressure points.

 Choosing the Right Style for You